Laura Wasser

-Laura Allison Wasser (born May 23, 1968) is an American attorney specializing in divorce and well-known for her celebrity clients.
-She currently serves as Chief of Divorce Evolution for Divorce.com.
+Laura Allison Wasser (born 1968) is an American attorney specializing in divorce and well-known for her celebrity clients.
+She currently is chief of divorce evolution for Divorce.com.

 Early life and education

-Laura Allison Wasser was born in Los Angeles on May 23, 1968.
-Her father is prominent divorce attorney Dennis Wasser, and her mother was Bunny Wasser.
+Laura Allison Wasser was born in Los Angeles.
+Her father is divorce attorney Dennis Wasser, and her mother was Bunny Wasser.
 Wasser graduated from Beverly Hills High School in 1986.
-She has a B.A. degree in Rhetoric from University of California, Berkeley, and she earned a J.D. degree from Loyola Law School in 1994.
+She earned a B.A. degree in rhetoric from University of California, Berkeley, and earned a J.D. degree from Loyola Law School in 1994.
 She has been a member of the California Bar since December 1994.

 Career

-Laura Wasser is a divorce attorney in Los Angeles.
-She joined her father Dennis Wasser's family law firm Wasser Cooperman & Mandles, where she is now managing partner.
+Wasser joined her father Dennis Wasser's family law firm Wasser Cooperman & Mandles, where she is now managing partner.
 Wasser was also the founder and CEO of the online divorce service It's Over Easy, which sought to allow people to handle divorces with less professional help.
-It's Over Easy was acquired by Divorce.com in 2022, and Wasser was brought on as Chief of Divorce Evolution for the company.
+It's Over Easy was acquired by Divorce.com in 2022, and Wasser was brought on as chief of divorce evolution for the company.
 Wasser hosts the podcasts "All's Fair With Laura Wasser" on iHeart Radio and "Divorce Sucks!
 With Laura Wasser" on PodcastOne.